-The definition for Applicable requirement also includes "Any standard or other requirement under section 111 or the Act, including section 111 (d)"; and "Any standard or other requirement under section 112 of the Act, including any requirement concerning accident prevention under Section 112 (r) (7) of the Act".
+The definition for Applicable requirement also includes "Any standard or other requirement under section 111 or the Act, including section 111 (d)"; and "Any standard or other requirement under section 112 of the Act, including any requirement concerning accident prevention under Section 112 (r) (7) of the Act."

 DAQM cannot issue permits that comply with any approved SIP that includes section 111 requirements because DAQM does not have the required SIP regulation and has long ignored the 1979/81 EPA approved SIP rules in any event.
-DAQM does not have any authority whatsoever to administer or enforce the section 112(r) requirements of the Act, since the responsible agency for section 112(r) is the Nevada Department of Environmental Protection (NDEP).
+DAQM does not have any authority whatsoever to administer or enforce the section 112(r) requirements of the Act, since the responsible (we hesitate to call any Nevada agency responsible) agency for section 112(r) is the Nevada Department of Environmental Protection (NDEP).

 Many prior part 70 permits and their TSDs included a listing of when each emission unit was placed into service.
 This TSD for this source does not include that pertinent information.
 The only reason to not include this pertinent information is to keep it out of the eye of the public.
 The NEC believes that many of these emission units were placed into service at a time when they would be subject to the 1979/81 SIP, including LAER and offsets.
 The permit includes no information whatsoever about federal offsets or even compliance with the local road-paving sham offset program.
 The NEC requested the complete TSD.
-Conspicuously absent from the information that DAQM submitted was the entire Appendix A of the TSD that supposedly included a consent decree, and copies of prior ATC/Ops.
+Conspicuously absent from the information that DAQM submitted were all Appendices of the TSD.
 For this simple act of omission on DAQM's part, the NEC requires more time to review these documents.